-Localization algorithms can be categorized into two categories as explained in \cite{Janssen2020}, the first is range-based algorithms where the RSSI value received from the GW can be converted to a distance using a specific path loss model.
-The combination of ED distances from GWs help in calculating its localization.
-Second, fingerprint-based algorithms in this category location of ED is approximated by comparing the current RSSI values of the device and the previously collected RSSI values of known locations.
-This approximation can be provided using some machine learning models trained on labeled RSSI datasets as shown in \cite{Janssen2020}.
-In a range-based localization algorithm, several methods can be deployed to provide an accurate location of devices as proposed in \cite{Aernouts2020} where time difference and Angle of Arrival (AoA) are combined for time-based localization.
-The first one relies on propagation time to determine the coordinates of devices, while the other uses the RSSI values received from multiple GWs and calculates the corresponding angles of arrivals to provide a location estimation of the ED.
-As demonstrated in this paper, the combination of these two methods requires only the use of two GWs to achieve an efficient location with a mean estimation error of 339m for Line of Sight (LoS) signals and 159m for a Non-Line of Sight (NLoS).
+Localization algorithms can be categorized into two categories as explained in \cite{Janssen2020}.
+The first comprises range-based algorithms, where the RSSI value received from the GW can be converted into a distance using a specific path-loss model.
+The combination of ED distances from GWs help calculate the localization.
+Second, fingerprint-based algorithms in this location category of EDs are approximated by comparing the current RSSI values of the device and the previously collected RSSI values of known locations.
+This approximation can be provided using machine learning models trained on labeled RSSI datasets as indicated in \cite{Janssen2020}.
+Several methods can be deployed in a range-based localization algorithm to provide an accurate devices location as proposed in \cite{Aernouts2020, 10.1145/3517245} where the time difference of arrival (TDoA) and angle of arrival (AoA) are combined for time-based localization.
+The first relies on the propagation time to determine the device coordinates, whereas the other uses the RSSI values received from multiple GWs and calculates the corresponding AoA to provide a location estimation for the ED.
+This paper demonstrates that combining these two methods requires using only two GWs to achieve an efficient location with a mean estimation error of 339m for line-of-sight (LoS) signals and 159m for a non-line-of-sight (NLoS) signals.